Why Lidl should stay in the USA

 But looking beyond the psychogram of a manager, who has enjoyed the seemingly unlimited trust of Schwarz Group founder Dieter Schwarz for decades, what choices does Gehrig have?
 Withdrawal from the US would obviously be extremely expensive and a huge loss of face.
 Tesco still bears the scars of its failed American venture.

 And where else could Lidl grow, if not in the US?
 Expansion to somewhere like Moldavia in Europe is possible, but hardly an option.
-And who would willingly follow Globus and Metro C&C into the icy wastes of Uncle Vlad Putin's increasingly nationalistic Russia?
+And who would willingly follow Globus and Metro C&C into the Russian market with all its present difficulties?
 Physical stores in China perhaps?
 God forbid, they speak Chinese there.

 Meanwhile, US expert Bill Bishop believes that Lidl's current problems on the East Coast aren't due to a faulty store concept.
 He points to local competitors having lowered their prices in an attempt to scare away the foreign intruder.
 The boss of Brick Meets Click also believes that many of Lidl's US supermarket rivals will not be able to sustain their low prices for any length of time.
 He therefore advises the company to stay put and to stick to its guns.